Skip to content

 ----------

-The list of image to represent, should be convertible into numpy array.
+The list of images to represent, each of which should be convertible into a ``numpy.ndarray``.

 height : float, optional